zgrossbart/rest-client-rust/README.md

 Here are some key points to take away from this sample:

-**Rust is a specialized lanauge**.
+**Rust is a specialized language**.
 It provides a lot of safety and speed, but it asks a lot up front.

 **Rust isn't a good first programming language**.
 Rust expects you to have a lot of knowledge of programming languages.
 An easy example of that is the `&` operator and the need to understand pointers.